orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 # Identifying Multi Star System Candidates using VSX, Gaia DR3 NSS and TESS

-## Results
+## 1. Results

-- Identified 51 targets of which the orbital period from eclipses (VSX / TESS) is different from the period from spectroscopy (Gaia DR3 NSS)
+- Identified 51 candidates (from over 3000 known EBs), of which the orbital period from eclipses (VSX / TESS) is different from the period from spectroscopy (SB in Gaia DR3 NSS)
-- ETV analysis was attempted for the targets.
+- ETV analysis was attempted for the candidates.
 The breakdown:

 | Disposition                               | Num. of TICs |
 | ----------------------------------------- | ------------ |